 Yes.
 We highly recommend that you enroll all unsecured credit cards into your debt settlement program.
 The use of any credit card while enrolled could have damaging results to the settlement process.
 Any accounts that are included in the settlement will have to be closed immediately.
 Creditors won’t settle accounts that are still open.
 You should use a debit card for all emergencies.

 14. Will America Debt Resolutions stop late fees and interest from accruing on my accounts?

 No. America Debt Resolutions cannot stop a creditor from accruing interest or late fees on an accounts.
 However, because we negotiate all debts based on what you owe, your savings will far exceed any interest or late fees that could accrue on the account.

 15. When does America Debt Resolutions begin settling my debt?

-Once enrolled in our debt settlement program, your creditors will be notified when it is in your best interest.
+Once enrolled in our debt settlement program, your creditors are notified when it is in your best interest.
 However, we can only settle a debt once the settlement funds are available in your F.D.I.C. insured special purpose savings account.
-The negotiation process takes time but you can rest assured that our negotiators will settle your accounts when the time is right to maximize your savings.
+The negotiation process takes time, but you can rest assured that our negotiators will settle your accounts when the time is right to maximize your savings.